allenjohn07/allenjohn07/README.md

 ---

 ### 🧠 About Me
-- 💻 I love building things that make life easier.
+- 💻 I love building things.
 - 🧩 Always exploring new tech, tools, and ideas.
 - 🌱 Currently learning **Python**.
 - ☕ Powered by coffee and curiosity.